Aliases for SUMO2 Gene

 GeneCards Summary for SUMO2 Gene

 SUMO2 (Small Ubiquitin-Like Modifier 2) is a Protein Coding gene.
 Diseases associated with SUMO2 include setx.
 Among its related pathways are Transport to the Golgi and subsequent modification and SUMOylation.
 GO annotations related to this gene include poly(A) RNA binding and SUMO transferase activity.
 An important paralog of this gene is SUMO4.

 UniProtKB/Swiss-Prot for SUMO2 Gene

 Ubiquitin-like protein that can be covalently attached to proteins as a monomer or as a lysine-linked polymer.
-Covalent attachment via an isopeptide bond to its substrates requires prior activation by the E1 complex SAE1-SAE2 and linkage to the E2 enzyme UBE2I, and can be promoted by an E3 ligase such as PIAS1-4, RANBP2 or CBX4.
+Covalent attachment via an isopeptide bond to its substrates requires prior activation by the E1 complex SAE1-SAE2 and linkage to the E2 enzyme UBE2I, and can be promoted by an E3 ligase such as PIAS1-4, RANBP2, CBX4 or ZNF451 (PubMed:26524494).
 This post-translational modification on lysine residues of proteins plays a crucial role in a number of cellular processes such as nuclear transport, DNA replication and repair, mitosis and signal transduction.
 Polymeric SUMO2 chains are also susceptible to polyubiquitination which functions as a signal for proteasomal degradation of modified proteins (PubMed:18408734, PubMed:18538659, PubMed:21965678, PubMed:9556629).
 Plays a role in the regulation of sumoylation status of SETX (PubMed:24105744).